robertwidfen/emoji-keyboard/README.md

 Use the shown keyboard keys to navigate between the categories and type the Emojis.
 You can also use the mouse.
 You can move the window and resize it as you wish.
 Keymap matches the one of your system automatically.

+<kbd>↹ Tab</kbd> opens the keyword search for emojis.
+It scores the entries, +1 for full word match, -1 for a match not at the start of a word.
+You can only enter letters, <kbd>␣ Space</kbd> and <kbd>⌫ Backspace</kbd>.
+Pressing <kbd>↹ Tab</kbd> again will toggle focus between the current window and the Emoji Keyboard's search field, allowing you to further edit your search term.
+Selecting a search result will bring you back to the original window.

 The recent list opens with <kbd>⇪ Caps Lock</kbd> and shows a list of recent Emojis sorted on opening by their *score*.
 Inserting an Emoji increments its *score* and decrement other's.
 A *score* ≥ 100 makes it a favorite that'll stay in the list.
 Emojis can be removed and marked as favorites with a right click or <kbd>⇧ Shift</kbd> when in the recent tab.